rico-projects/rico/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Please provide the version of Rico you are using.
-If you have any Logs please attach them to your issue
+If you have any Logs please attach them to your issue.